KnightRobby/kings-stones/README.md

-What is MaxCoin?
+What is Kings Stones?
 ==============

 An alternative cryptocurrency disrupting the already rather disrupting crypto market.

 Technical Information

-+ ~100,000,000 coins
++ ~28477200 coins
-+ 16 coins rewarded per block, halving every 4 years
++ 8 coins rewarded per block, halving every 4 years
-+ 60 second block times
++ 60 minutes block times
 + difficulty retargeting using a time-warp resistant implementation of KGW

 Notable differences from Bitcoin